aleksKaluski/neural_network_comparision/README.md

 ```bash
 python -m spacy download en_core_web_sm
 ```
+The project was prepared in PyCharm IDE with Python 3.10.0.

 ## Info regarding the dataset
 Set of English tweets stored with table and annotated with sentiment label.